Riminder/docs-api/hr-json/trait-objects/language-object.md

 # Interest
-Language object represents the parsed language in the document.
+This object contains the parsed language present in a document.

 ## The Interest Object